kamyarpakdaman/MachineLearning/SupervisedLearning/breast_cancer_diagnosis/README.md

 Libraries used in this program:

-- Pandas
+- pandas
-- NumPy
+- numpy
-- Matplotlib
+- matplotlib
 - train_test_split